lauslim12/provisions/README.md

 ssh -T git@github.com
 ```

-- Create a folder named `Projects`, capital P. This is important, as mainly the `provisions` repo will be placed inside here.
+- Create a folder named `Projects`.
+This is important, as mainly the `provisions` repo will be placed inside here.
 If you take a look at `dotfiles/.main`, the path is hardcoded to this location.
 Don't forget to symlink the `Projects` folder to your Desktop (if necessary).

 ```bash
 mkdir -p ~/Projects